Welcome to today's edition of the Rush 24-7 podcast.

 Sit tight, don't go away.

-L. Rushball, your guiding light through times of trouble, confusion, despair, wipeouts, overwhelming defeats, and even the good times here on the EIB network.
+El Rushbo, your guiding light through times of trouble, confusion, despair, wipeouts, overwhelming defeats, and even the good times here in the EIB network.

-I'm gonna say something that's gonna make some of you mad.
+I'm going to say something that's going to make some of you mad.

-I'm gonna I'm gonna say something might make some of you mad.
+I'm going to say something might make some of you mad.

 I've said it before, but you may not want to be reminded of it today.

-Not uh snerdily saying nobody wants to hear this today, and I'm gonna explain to you why I'm going to say it.
+Not snerdily saying nobody wants to hear this today, and I'm going to explain to you why I'm going to say it.

-The you know, I wrote a chapter in uh in my book, My Success is not determined by Who Wins Elections.
+I wrote a chapter in my book, My Success is Not Determined by Who Wins Elections.

-We have a hope and a desire uh for our children and grandchildren to have a better life than we have, and that we will be secure.
+We have a hope and a desire for our children and grandchildren to have a better life than we have and that we will be secure.

 No baseball team will, no football team will, no political party will, no candidate will, other than Ted Kennedy.

-But the fact of the matter is your life goes on today, uh, and your your life will go on tomorrow.
+But the fact of the matter is your life goes on today, and your life will go on tomorrow.

-Uh it's a it's a you know, it's it can be a tough balance, but my own point is this, or in saying this, is don't turn over your life to government.
+It could be a tough balance, but my whole point is this, or in saying this, is don't turn over your life to government, whether you're a conservative or liberal.

-There is no reason to put your arms up in despair and think your life is over or your future is bleak, uh simply because we've been here too many times.
+There is no reason to put your arms up in despair and think your life is over or your future is bleak simply because we've been here too many times.

-Conservatism came out of the uh the primordial uh uh uh mist, uh, if you will, many, many decades ago.
+Conservatism came out of the primordial mist, if you will, many, many decades ago.

-Uh okay, AP is called Montana Tester is now the winner out there making that that that official.
+Okay, AP is called Montana Tester is now the winner out there, making that official.

-So I don't want to dwell on this, because I know some of you don't want to hear what you think is phony optimism today, but it isn't phony because I've said this uh every month or so since I've been on the air on this program now into our 19th uh year.
+So I don't want to dwell on this because I know some of you don't want to hear what you think is phony optimism today, but it isn't phony because I've said this every month or so since I've been on the air on this program now into our 19th year.

 I'm not saying forget what happens, get out of the game.